riga/scinum/docs/index.rst

 scinum
 ======

 .. centered:: This page contains only API docs.
-For more info, visit `scinum on GitHub <https://github.com/riga/scinum>`_ or open the `example.ipynb <https://github.com/riga/scinum/blob/master/example.ipynb>`__ notebook in binder: |binder|
+For more info, visit `scinum on GitHub <https://github.com/riga/scinum>`_ or open the `example.ipynb <https://github.com/riga/scinum/blob/master/example.ipynb>`__ notebook on binder: |binder|

 .. contents::